d3v3l0/gtwiwtg/README.md

 (Or, there's a reason those forms all end in `!`.)

 You must be cautious when incrementally building up generators.
-The reason for caution is that generators cannot be "combined twice", but you may be tempted to try doing just that.
+The reason for caution is that generators cannot be "combined twice".
+If you are storing intermediate generators in a `let` binding, for example, you may be tempted to pass those bound variables into generator combination functions more than once.
+If you do, an error will be signalled.

-I.e.These generators are not functional objects.
-Combining them with one other effectively "destroys" them as independent objects, by marking them as unfit for use in other combining forms.

-[Aside: This was done for efficiency reasons, and I might make a "purely functional" parallel universe for these generators in the future.]

-The library tries to help you out by signalling an error whenever you try to do something that would lead to _mangled memory_.
-Each docstring provides details about when error conditions are signalled for each combining form.
+_The general rule_ is: if you pass a generator to more than one combining function (those whose names end in `!`), or if you pass the same generator to one such a function at two argument positions, then an error will be raised and new the generator will not be built.

+Internally, the library keeps track of whether or not generators have been combined with others.
 Don't quote me on it, but I *think* that the library will prevent you from making generators with surprising (i.e. erroneous) behavior.

 Here is an example to show you the illegal behavior: